DesktopFolder/AATool--/README.md

     - [ ] It exists
 - [ ] Full Voice Acting
     - [ ] This is a joke, trust me :)

+## Defining Advancement Manifests

+The base advancement manifest is located in advancements.json.
+However, more advancements can be added to this file to add advancements to the tracker.